HPhucDev/HPhucDev/README.md

-- 👋 Hi, I’m @HPhucDev
+<h1> Hi there, I'm Hoang Phuc  👋 </h1>
+<h2> I'm a Developer and Student! </h2>

-- 🔭 I’m currently working on HCMUTE
+- 🔭 I’m currently working on HCMUTE - HO CHI MINH CITY UNIVERSITY OF TECHNOLOGY AND EDUCATION
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn as much as js